Pizzashi/autohotkey-ntfy/README.md

 /*
 * I recommend setting your own *randomized* url, since anyone
 * can use this url to send push notifications to your devices.
+* Maximum characters for the topic is 64.
 */
 ntfyUrl := "https://ntfy.sh/testpage"